arviz-devs/preliz/docs/examples/gallery/hurdle.md

 ### Probability Density Function (PDF)

-Given a base distribution with cumulative distribution function (CDF) and probability density/mass function (PDF/PMF).
-The PDF/PMF of a Hurdle distribution is:
+Given a base distribution with parameters $\theta$, cumulative distribution function (CDF) and probability density/mass function (PDF).
+The density of a Hurdle distribution is:

 $$
 f(x \mid \psi, \mu) =